farisachugthai/viconf/README.md

   over the defaults provided by either Neovim or Vim.
   - This was accomplished by merging together the highlighting groups of both Neovim and Vim, and then adding around 20 links to color groups.
-  - It also depends on the variable `g:colors_name` being set to `Gruvbox`;
-    however, this is being refactored to be more portable to other colorschemes.

 ### Colorscheme Improvements